MichaelMarav/ProbabilisticContactEstimation/README.md

 This ROS package contains:

-* A **real-time contact detection module** that operates in real-time(~500hz).
-It has been tested on a quadrupedal GO1 and a TALOS humanoid robot.
-There is a need for IMU mounted on the foot and it predicts the stable contact probability.
+* A **real-time contact detection module** that operates in real-time(~500hz) and uses only IMU mounted on the foot of the robot.
+It has been tested on a quadrupedal GO1, a real TALOS humanoid robot and a simulated ATLAS humanoid.
 * **Datasets**  (*./offline/data/*) from an ATLAS simulated humanoid in RAISIM and a real GO1 quadruped on various terrains
 * An offline contact probability estimator module to test on custom datasets.